 Compassion International is our mission focus for September.
-On Sunday, Sept.
-7, we will be in the Lobby with information about this child sponsorship program.
+Visit the church office for information about this child sponsorship program.
 St. Peter’s has a mission partnership with Compassion International, supporting their work in Ecuador where they seek to rescue children from poverty in Jesus’ name.
 As a church we are sponsoring a Child Survival Program and as individuals we are sponsoring children to help them reach their God-given potential.
 We will have packets for children waiting to be sponsored available for you to pick up.
 Please prayerfully consider whether you might be called to participate in this ministry that helps children escape from poverty.
 For information, visit www.compassion.com or contact Nathan Bledsoe at or (281) 492-8031.

 Please scroll down to International Missions to view the video of a St. Peter's trip to Ecuador to meet the children and learn more about Compassion International.